-Q. What types of injuries or illness can OMT be used for?
+Q. What types of injuries or illnesses can OMT be used for?

 Q. Who can benefit from OMT?

 A. People of all ages have found relief from pain and dysfunction as well as improved mobility through OMT.
-Many D.O.s incorporate OMT into their treatment plans for top athletes, workers with on the job injuries and people with illness and injuries such as asthma and low back pain.
+Many D.O.s incorporate OMT into their treatment plans for top athletes, workers with on-the-job injuries, and people with illnesses and injuries such as asthma and low back pain.